 They’re also unpredictable, making most anyone vulnerable to a diagnosis.

-But even benign brain tumors can be deadly if not treated in time, said Dr. Minesh Mehta, deputy director and chief of radiation oncology at the Miami Cancer Institute.
+Swift didn't say what type of brain tumor her mother was diagnosed with, but even benign brain tumors can be deadly if not treated in time, said Dr. Minesh Mehta, deputy director and chief of radiation oncology at the Miami Cancer Institute.

 “The major reason that makes brain tumors dangerous is location, location, location.
 There is not a portion of the brain that is irrelevant or trivial or useless,” Mehta told TODAY.